ListBox — Smart UI JavaScript API

 "auto"

-<smart-list-box item-measure-mode='precise'></smart-list-box>
+<smart-list-box item-measure-mode="precise"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let itemMeasureMode = listbox.itemMeasureMode;
+const itemMeasureMode = el.itemMeasureMode;

 A read-only property that retrieves an array containing all the items currently present in the ListBox.
 Each element in the array represents a distinct item from the ListBox, preserving their order as displayed.